Wakefield Cathedral: Fixtures and fittings

 The cathedral's windows have some panel tracery.
 None of the medieval stained glass survives and most of the cathedral's glass was created by Charles Eamer Kempe who created many windows over 50 years.
 His windows are reminiscent in colour of those of the late Middle Ages, darker on the north wall with Old Testament themes and lighter on the south side where he placed New Testament figures.

 The cathedral has a 17th-century rood screen and above it a rood by Ninian Comper completed in 1950.
 The font dates from the mid 17th-century and the pulpit from 1708.
-Eleven of the 15th-century choir stalls, the gift of Thomas Savile, have misericords and other carvings including a green man and mythical beasts.
+Eleven of the 15th-century choir stalls, the gift of Thomas Savile, have misericords and other carvings including a Green Man and mythical beasts.

 The reredos is the work of John Oldrid Scott and possibly incorporates earlier works while the high altar is by Frank Pearson.
-Some furniture in St Mark's Chapel is by Robert Thompson, the 'Mouseman'.
+Some furniture in St Mark's Chapel is by Robert Thompson, the 'Mouseman', so called because of his signature mouse carvings.
 The cathedral has a fine collection of church plate.
 A monument to Lyon Pilkington dates from about 1700 and other memorial tablets are from the 18th and early 19th centuries.

 The organ built by Abbott and Smith in 1902, has a case made in 1743.
-It was rebuilt by John Compton in London in 1951-52 and rebuilt and restored by Phillip Wood and Sons of Huddersfield in 1985.
+It was rebuilt by John Compton of London in 1951–52 and rebuilt and restored by Phillip Wood and Sons of Huddersfield in 1985.

 The cathedral tower has a ring of 14 bells including a 35-1-0 cwt, (note C) tenor, a flat 6th (note B flat), and extra treble (note A), to give a light 10 in (note F) (tenor 14 cwt).
 No more than 12 bells are usually rung at any one time.
 Practices range from rounds and call changes on six up to "Surprise Maximus".
 The bells are rung on Sundays, and to mark special occasions such as weddings and national events such as the Diamond Jubilee of Elizabeth II.